aditya09092002choudhary/Tic-Tac-Toe-Assessment/readme.md

 - `index.html`: The main HTML file containing the game board and user interface.
 - `style.css`: The CSS file for styling the game board and UI elements.
 - `script.js`: The JavaScript file containing the game logic and interactivity.
-- `images`: This folder contains the images to make the application attractive
+- `images`: This folder contains the images to make the application more attractive.